 Clients must inform all other money purchase pension schemes that they have Triggered the MPAA and the date this is effective from.
 This must be completed within 91 days of the MPAA being triggered.
 Failure to complete this will lead to fines imposed by HMRC.

-From 6th April 2016 the annual allowance for tax relieved pension savings will be reduced for those with ‘adjusted incomes’ of over £150,000.
-Their annual allowance will be reduced by £1 for every £2 of income they have over £150,000.
-The annual allowance will not fall below £10,000.
+From 6th April 2016 the annual allowance for tax relieved pension savings will be reduced for those with ‘adjusted incomes’ of over a certain amount.
+Their annual allowance will be reduced by £1 for every £2 of income they over the adjusted income threshold.

 |Adjusted Income||Reduction||New Annual Allowance|